statikfintechllc/Mobile-Mirror/README.md

 ## 📦 Features

+- ✅ App Icon and Naming for Easy Lauch after clone and install
 - ✅ One-command start with secure HTTPS and self-signed certs
 - ✅ QR code terminal output for mobile login
 - ✅ Clean shutdown script: kills all tunnels and services